 INSTRUCTIONS FOR DC MOTOR OR GEARMOTOR WITH FAILSAFE BRAKE OPTION

 In order to prevent potential damage to the Motor or the Brake, the correct DC Voltage, and current, must be applied to the Failsafe Holding Brake either before, or simultaneously*, with the power being applied to the Motor.
 Be aware that our Standard Brakes are NOT dynamic brakes - they're intended only for holding a static load in place.

 The brake is not polarity sensitive, so its coil can be energized, along with the Motor Power, for either direction of operation.
 Note that when the coil is properly energized, an audible click can be heard, when applying the DC Voltage to the Brakes Leadwires.
-If this audible click is not heard when applying power to the brake, it is likely that the brake has not properly disengaged.
-If this happens, double check to ensure that the proper power us being applied to the brake, again, to avoid damage to the unit.
+If this audible click is not heard when applying power to the brake, it is possible that the brake has not properly disengaged.
+If this happens, ensure that the appropriate power is being applied to the brake, again, to avoid damage to the unit.